 The chief advantage of a spotting scope over a monocular is magnification.
 Monoculars don't generally exceed a magnification of about 10x, and if they do,they will be extremely heavy.
 Spotting scopes, in contrast, offer powerful magnification but are typically slimmer and more portable.
 Some of the best spotting scopes have zoom for changing the magnification.

 Many spotting scopes can even be used for photography by hooking up a camera, a practice known as 'digiscoping'.
 But whether you're viewing with the naked eye or a camera, the magnification means it's worth checking out the best tripods to get a properly steady image.

-Spotting scopes are slim, portable and capable of powerful magnification.
-Some have variable zooms that allow you to change the magnification based on the situation.
-They're available at all different price points, and in this guide we've included spotting scopes for all budgets, from affordable entry-level scopes to high-end optical marvels like the Zeiss Conquest Gavia 85.
-Indeed, if you are in the market for a premium scope, you may also want to check out the Leica APO-Televid 82.
-Both of these scopes are superb, but do come with price tags that reflect it.
+Spotting scopes are available at all different price points, and in this guide we've included models for all budgets, from cheap entry-level scopes to high-end optical marvels like the Zeiss Conquest Gavia 85.
+If you are in the market for a premium scope, you may also want to check out the Leica APO-Televid 82.

 One of Hawke's relatively new spotting scopes, the Hawke Sport Optics 9-27x56 Nature-Trek is super-light and easy to carry around with you.
 It's on the lower end of magnification compared to the other scopes on this list, but if you can live without a little extra distance then you get a lot back in return, not least of which is a lower asking price.